 Elevator accident lawyers in New York use these four types of thorough investigations to prove the cause of the elevator accident and identify the people and companies responsible:

 - Investigations are always conducted by Government agencies, and these reports will be available to us.
 New York City agencies such as the NYC Buildings Department, NYC Department of Investigations, and NYPD will investigate the cause of an elevator accident;

-- Hearings after the accident concerning elevator violations not only turn up evidence of who caused the accident and why but as your elevator accident lawyers we will attend the hearing and may be able to ask additional questions to uncover additional evidence.
+- Hearings after the accident concerning elevator violations not only turn up evidence of who caused the accident and why.
+As your elevator accident lawyers, we will attend the hearing and may be able to ask additional questions to uncover additional evidence.

 - As your elevator accident lawyers, we will retain an elevator expert; and

 - A criminal investigation may be conducted by the District Attorney’s Office.

 This schematic showing an exploded drawing of elevator parts is provided by an elevator accident expert at Robson Forensic.

 Most elevator accidents involve faulty maintenance by the maintenance contractor or a failure to maintain the elevator, but New York and/or NYC laws may have been violated.